Spectral Evolution and Invariance in Linear-width Neural Networks: Discussions and Future Directions

-We also investigate the spectral properties on the pre-trained model, BERT from \citep{devlin2018bert}, with fine-tuning on Sentiment140 dataset of tweets\footnote{\hyperlink{https://www.kaggle.com/datasets/kazanova/sentiment140}{https://www.kaggle.com/datasets/kazanova/sentiment140}} from \cite{go2009twitter}.
-We fine-tune BERT model to train a binary classifier on Sentiment140 and capture the evolution of CK spectra, rather than the NTK due to the size of BERT, in Figure~\ref{fig:bert} (see also Figure \ref{fig:bert_spectra} in Appendix~\ref{sec:real}).
 A heavy-tailed CK spectrum with several spikes already exists in this pre-trained model.
-Unlike Figure~\ref{fig:vgg} (and every other randomly initialized NN) where the first spike of NTK becomes larger than at random initialization after training, in Figure~\ref{fig:bert}(a), the leading eigenvalue first decreases and then increases.
-Moreover, similarly with Figure~\ref{fig:transition}(d), Figure~\ref{fig:bert}(b) shows that the alignment of the first eigenvector of the CK and training labels becomes more apparent through fine-tuning with the highest increase correlating with the leading eigenvalue decrease.
-Heuristically, this process seems to unlearn the features in the pre-trained model and, remarkably, learn new features on the new dataset in only a few epochs of fine-tuning (For more details of these two experiments, we refer to Appendix~\ref{sec:real}).
-We believe that the evolutions of the kernel matrices and some spectral metrics are crucial for understanding feature learning through fine-tuning \cite{wei2022more}.
+Unlike Figure~\ref{fig:vgg} (and cases in Table~\ref{table:examples}) where the first spike of NTK becomes larger than at random initialization after training, in Figure~\ref{fig:bert}(a), the leading eigenvalue first decreases and then increases.
+Moreover, similarly to Figure~\ref{fig:transition}(d), our Figure~\ref{fig:bert}(b) shows that the alignment of the first eigenvector of the CK and training labels becomes more apparent through fine-tuning with the leading eigenvalue decrease.
+Heuristically, this process seems to unlearn the features in the pre-trained model and, remarkably, learn new features on the new dataset in only a few epochs of fine-tuning (see Figure~\ref{fig:bert_spectra}in Appendix~\ref{sec:real}).
+We believe that the evolutions of the kernel matrices and some spectral metrics are crucial for understanding feature learning through fine-tuning \citep{wei2022more}.
 A more comprehensive exploration of the evolutionary spectral properties of ``foundation models'' may help shed further light on these phenomena.

+\paragraph{Limitations.} Although LWR has garnered significant attention in recent years, e.g., \cite{schroder2023deterministic,li2021statistical,bosch2023precise,zavatone2022contrasting,cui2023bayes}, we recognize the limitations inherent in LWR.
+Our LWR is more realistic compared with infinite-width neural networks and is one of the ways to approximate finite but very large neural networks with very large datasets, but there are more sophisticated regimes for NNs.
+We leave this for future theoretical work.
+The NTK parameterization is another limitation of this work.
+We expect to apply our spectral analysis for other parameterizations of NNs with more real-world datasets.
+See the discussion at the beginning of Appendix~\ref{sec:additional}.